samplchallenges/SAMPL6/pKa_challenge_instructions.md

 Challenge timeframe: Oct 24, 2017 to Jan 10, 2018

-This challenge consists of predicting microscopic and macroscopic pKas of 24 small organic molecules.
+This challenge consists of predicting microscopic and macroscopic acid dissociation constants(pKa)s of 24 small organic molecules.
 These fragment-like small molecules are selected for their similarity to kinase inhibitors and for experimental tractability.
 Our aim is to evaluate how well current pKa prediction methods perform with drug fragment-like molecules through blind predictions.